How to find credible sources

 The CRAAP test, applied

-When the scholarly-versus-popular line isn't enough, run the source through the CRAAP test, a five-part checklist developed by the Meriam Library at California State University, Chico.
+When the scholarly-versus-popular line isn't enough, run the source through the CRAAP test, a five-part checklist a Chico State librarian, Sarah Blakeslee, published in 2004 and writing centers everywhere now teach.
 The name is blunt on purpose, so it sticks.
 Each letter is a question.

 Currency.
 How recent is it, and does recency matter here?
 A 2009 paper on a fast-moving topic like machine learning may be out of date; a foundational study in history or philosophy may be fine.
 Check the publication date, not just the date you found it.